-Since the formation of our Company, the roles of Executive Chairman and Chief Executive Officer have been held by different individuals; currently Robert L. Johnson serves as Executive Chairman and Ross H Bierkan serves as Chief Executive Officer.
-Mr. Johnson and Mr. Bierkan both are considered executive officers of the Company.
-The separation of the roles of Chairman and Chief Executive Officer allows Messrs.
-Johnson and Bierkan to have leadership roles on the executive management team, which our Board of Trustees believes is important in light of their respective roles with our predecessor entities, their knowledge of the Company and their extensive experience in the lodging industry.
-Our Board of Trustees continues to believe that our current leadership structure, including separate positions of Executive Chairman and Chief Executive Officer, provides an effective leadership model for the Company and the benefit of the distinct abilities and experience of both individuals.
-The Board of Trustees also believes having an Executive Chairman is useful as it ensures that Board leadership retains a close working relationship with management.
+Since the formation of our Company, the roles of Executive Chairman and Chief Executive Officer have been held by different individuals; Robert L. Johnson currently serves as Executive Chairman and Leslie D. Hale serves as Chief Executive Officer and President.
+Mr. Johnson and Ms. Hale both are considered executive officers of the Company.
+The separation of the roles of Chairman and Chief Executive Officer allows Mr. Johnson and Ms. Hale to have leadership roles on the executive management team, which our Board believes is important in light of their respective roles with our predecessor entities, their knowledge of the Company and their extensive experience in the lodging industry.
+Our Board continues to believe that our current leadership structure, including separate positions of Executive Chairman and Chief Executive Officer, provides an effective leadership model for the Company and the benefit of the distinct abilities and experience of both individuals.
+The Board also believes having an Executive Chairman is useful as it ensures that Board leadership retains a close working relationship with management.